-- (1) Any patient is entitled to make a complaint to an Official Visitor. - (2) An Official Visitor may also accept a complaint, concerning any patient, from - (a) a support person, or representative, of the patient; or - (b) a person who, in the opinion of the Official Visitor, has a genuine interest in the patient's welfare.

-(3) A complaint may be made by any available means acceptable to the Official Visitor concerned.
+- (1A) Subsection (1) applies to a patient who is a child or young person, regardless of whether the patient has the consent of a parent, or guardian, to make the complaint. - (2) An Official Visitor may also accept a complaint, concerning any patient, from - (a) a support person, or representative, of the patient; or - (b) a person who, in the opinion of the Official Visitor, has a genuine interest in the patient's welfare. - (3) A complaint may be made by any available means acceptable to the Official Visitor concerned.